zwang695/alexa-skills-list/README.md

 *Alexa, ask Tic Tac Toe for a game*

-Take on Alexa in a classic game of Tic TacToe.
+Take on Alexa in a classic game of Tic Tac Toe.

 ***